lestrrat-go/jwx/jwk/README.md

     time.Sleep(time.Second)

     // Because we're a dummy program, we just cancel the loop now.
-    // If this were a real program, you prosumably loop forever cancel()
+    // If this were a real program, you presumably loop forever cancel()
   }
   // OUTPUT: